Yvidge/yvidge.github.io/_portfolio/Ecosystem Simulator.md

 ![EcosystemSim](/assets/images/EcosystemSim.png)

 The target of this project is to create a flexible system that allows to construct different animals from building blocks (components) and configure their behavior with a few variables.
-Of course animals are complicated, so behavior in simulation will be simplified.
+Of course, animals are complicated, so behavior in simulation will be simplified.

 ![EcosystemSim](/assets/images/EcoSim02.png)

-In the ideal case, the user will be able to create any animal that they want.
+Ideally, the user will be able to create any animal they want.
 However, due to difficulties in visual and animation there are only few animals which reflect different archetypes, such as
 - Small herbivores (Savannah mini pigs, my fictional species of animal)
 - Big predators (lions)
 - Scavengers (hyenas)